 The key inscription in the CBRE logo is set in the Wagamama font, fully reflecting the company’s position on concept, work methods, and client interaction.
 The design is harmonized thanks to accurately representing both the expected and the actual.
 In other words, the letters convey the main message: the investor is reliable, stable, and durable.

-Although the emblem’s color palette is restrained, it is quite expressive, as green is the color of money, symbolizing growth and development.
+Although the emblem’s color palette is restrained, it is quite expressive, with green symbolizing money, growth, and development.
 It is executed in the classic shades of the American dollar, setting the mood for profitable spending, undoubtedly bringing financial gain.